 This Vietnamese-inspired noodle bowl with nuoc cham dressing recipe was inspired by a takeout noodle salad at a Vietnamese street food vendor in downtown Seattle.

-For more Asian-inspired flavors, check out our Chinese Five Spice Chicken, Rice Paper Salad Wraps with Peanut Sauce, Pumpkin Curry with Chicken, and Pork Green Curry.
+For more weeknight dinners with Asian-inspired flavors, check out my Five Spice Chicken, Thai Chicken Soup, Rice Paper Rolls, Pumpkin Curry with Chicken, Salmon Sushi Bowl, Spam Musubi Bowl and Pork Green Curry.

 You need 12 ingredients to make this amazing Vietnamese noodle bowl: